beyond symptoms, toward solutions

 Telehealth Consultations

-By combining a thorough history with guided observation, we can assess how feeding is functioning, whether during milk feeds or solids, and identify what may be contributing.
+By combining a thorough history with guided observation, we can assess how feeding and oral function are working across milk feeds, solids, breathing, comfort, and day-to-day regulation.

-I’ll guide you on what to record so we can get a clear picture, and you’ll leave with a clear, personalised plan you can implement straight away.
-For extra peace of mind, complimentary follow-up support via phone or email is available for 7 days to support the plan, if needed.
+You’ll leave with a clear, personalised plan you can begin implementing straight away, along with optional follow-up support via phone or email for 7 days if needed.

 Best suited for: